-The Department of Children, Education and Communities at Edge Hill University we are very proud of the effective working relationships we have with our extensive partnership, the expertise and knowledge within that partnership and the enormous contribution that this partnership makes to the development of an Edge Hill University Primary Trainee.
+The Department of Children, Education and Communities are very proud of the effective working relationships we have with our extensive partnership, the expertise and knowledge within that partnership and the enormous contribution that this partnership makes to the development of an Edge Hill University Primary Education Trainee.

 We look forward to working with you in developing the outstanding teachers of the future.